Skip to content

 TCP 5349IngressRemote access support

-UniFi Network is the central management platform for UniFi switches, routers and Wi‑Fi access points.
-These ports handle device adoption, controller communication and management tasks.
+UniFi Network is the central platform for UniFi switches, routers, and Wi-Fi access points.
+These ports handle device adoption, controller communication, and management.

-TCP/UDP 53BothDNS lookups for Guest Portal redirection and updates; also used by Remote Management
+TCP/UDP 53BothDNS for Guest Portal redirection and updates

 TCP 8080IngressDevice and application communication